 Trino vs Snowflake

 In the world of data analytics, data warehouses have always been important.
-But it seems that they’ve become even more valuable for the whole process in the past couple of years.
-This became evident because more and more solutions are coming out constantly—not many of them showing signs of poor reception in the current market.
-We will be exploring the differences between Trino vs Snowflake.
+It seems, though, that they’ve become even more valuable for the whole process in the past couple of years.
+This is evident because more and more solutions are coming out constantly—not many of them showing signs of poor reception in the current market.

 On top of that, data scientists are always trying out something new and looking for better options.
 Developers are also looking for different approaches to improving these platforms.
 All of this results in better performance and more flexibility.